Should I offer digital or print products in my professional studio?

 Well, a wise man – by the name of Daniel Usenko (you may recognize him as a co-founder of the Pixellu suite) opined on this himself, and he concluded:

-“Nobody is printing any more.
+“Nobody is printing anymore.
 So, now a printed product is a very unique proposition that people haven’t had.
-Couples from 10-20 years ago, they had books, so offering them an album, a book, wasn’t that special.
+Couples from 10-20 years ago had books, so offering them an album, a book, wasn’t that special.
 Whereas now it is special, and it is something that makes you stand out as a photographer….”

 That is not to say a pro’s skill is irrelevant.
-It always will be relevant; simply, the more significant perceived value and unique offer is now that in the realm of tangible, professional quality print and the overall experience a pro can offer as opposed to only the good looking pictures.
+It always will be relevant; simply, the more significant perceived value and unique offer are now that in the realm of tangible, professional quality print and the overall experience a pro can offer as opposed to only the good-looking pictures.

-Consider again our friend Jenn Brunno Smith who argues, point blank, you want to bring attention to the experience and your work.
+Consider again our friend Jenn Brunno Smith, who argues point blank that you want to bring attention to the experience and your work.
 The value comes from the experience and how you make someone feel.
 It’s not from the investment [products offer].”

-Certainly, at nPhoto Lab we do not do business with the general public; only verified professionals.
-So, these ultra-modern. highest of quality printers – which DO make a difference – are still things unattainable to those without the title and credentials of ‘professional photographer’.
+Certainly, at nPhoto Lab, we do not do business with the general public, only with verified professionals.
+So, these are ultra-modern, of the highest quality printers – which do make a difference – are still things unattainable to those without the title and credentials of ‘professional photographer’.

 And that doesn’t even get to the quality factor of the products themselves.
 Professional labs not only print pictures to put into products but also design and craft exquisite quality products themselves.
 Products purposefully created - at least those created and offered by us at nPhoto -to last a lifetime, allow for easy access, and best accentuate and complement the imagery it contains.
 It’s unlikely an end-user is able to find a comparable product through the channels at their disposal.

 Then, we get to the experience factor.